 Wet and bedraggled I walked up the officer’s gangplank on to the afterdeck where the officers saluted ME rather than the other way round.
 Maybe that was an old Naval tradition, after you nearly kill one of your crew you acknowledge their survival with a salute.
 Anyhow ‘Seaweed Sid’ insisted that I go straight down to the sickbay for a check up.
 And there I stood, outside the open sickbay office door in a puddle of water on immaculate, shiny, lino tiles.
 I won’t repeat what was said to me by the medic once he’d noticed my presence but basically it was to go away, get changed and then come back.
 This I did before being given the all-clear without any examination of my shoulder.

 Later in the day I went to take a look at the dinghy, where I noticed that a thwart (it’s a sailor’s term for about a one inch thick plank of wood which runs from one side to the other which they sit on) was broken in two.
 So that explained why my shoulder hurt, I’d broken the thwart in half as I went down in to the dinghy as we hit the water.
-And that’s why to this day I believe in the power of the mind, and how these karate experts can chop bricks etc without pain, though quite why the hell they would want to do so is beyond me.
+And that’s why to this day I believe in the power of the mind, and how these karate experts can chop bricks etc without pain, though quite why the hell they would want to do so is beyond me, and as far as I know that large kitbag of rigging is still at the bottom of Freemantle Harbour.

 In the photograph of HMS Hermes you'll notice three openings with curved tops at the back, about halfway up the ship between the sea and the flight deck.
 It was level with the middle one that I fell from.